Information for Host Organizations

-Our Action Learning programs are life changing—for the students who participate, the companies with whom they work, and the people across the country who are influenced by the groundbreaking project work that is part of every Action Learning endeavor.
+Our Action Learning programs are life changing—for the students who participate, the companies with whom they work, and the people across the world who are influenced by the groundbreaking project work that is part of every Action Learning endeavor.

 As a direct result of Action Learning Labs’ legacy of success and impact, the courses attract MIT’s best students.
-Each H-Lab team is comprised of four MIT students representing a wide range of backgrounds and expertise, from management consulting and financial services to engineering and operations.
+Each H-Lab team is typically comprised of four MIT students representing a wide range of backgrounds and expertise, from management consulting and financial services to engineering and operations.

 The project calendar

-In late September, H-Lab faculty match host organizations with the best-qualified teams.
-From October through December, the teams work with their hosts remotely from campus to first finalize the scope and agree on a workplan, and then undertake research, interviews, and analysis.
+In September, H-Lab faculty match host organizations with the best-qualified teams.
+From September through December, the teams work with their hosts mostly from campus to first finalize the scope and agree on a workplan, and then undertake research, interviews, and analysis.
 Host organizations and teams build their working relationships through online collaboration and regular conference calls through December.
 Each team works with an H-Lab faculty mentor, who meets frequently with the team and oversees the team’s progress, both logistically and substantively.
 The team, however, is in charge of building and managing the relationship with their host.